trincadev/sam_onnx_full_export/README.md

 ## Local execution

-1. create and install a virtual environment, dependencies installation
+1. create and install a virtual environment, dependencies installation (this should works also with future dependencies, you can try removing also the version constrains in `requirements_no_versions.txt`)

     ```bash
     python -m venv venv